vivekrathi14/MLP-Handwritten-Digit-Only-NumPy/README.md

 This assignment deals with implementing forward & back propagtion algorithm for MLP using only NumPy against any CNNs Ouput was coded in one-hot encoding.
+Stochastic gradient descent was implemented.

-Network hyperparameters are- (Regularization was not used)
+Network hyperparameters like learning rate, batch size, neurons in hidden layer werr tuned - (Regularization was not used)